Minimal Intervention Shared Control with Guaranteed Safety under Non-Convex Constraints: Related Work

 Learning-based methods can adapt robot impedance and provide haptic guidance based on task dynamics, as discussed in \cite{10272651}.
 Human behavior modeling using inverse differential games is explored in \cite{10056301}.
-Operator workload reduction by learning manipulation tasks from demonstrations is proposed in \cite{doi:10.1177/1729881419857428}.
+Operator workload reduction by learning manipulation tasks from demonstrations is proposed in \cite{doi-10-1177-1729881419857428}.
 While these approaches are promising for specific tasks, they often lack safety guarantees and restrict the user to learned tasks, thereby limiting flexibility.

-To address the need for strict safety guarantees, feasibility, and preservation of user control, we propose leveraging \gls{cis}, which ensure that, from any state within the set, there exists an admissible control input that keeps the system safe.
-Recent works~\cite{fiacchini2017computingcontrolinvariantsets,10.1145/3365365.3382205,10328804}—including implicit formulations, lifted-space methods, and efficient set approximations—have made \gls{cis} practical for high-dimensional systems.
-While \gls{cis} have been widely used in control theory, their application to shared control remains largely unexplored.
-Unlike \gls{cbf}-based methods, which enforce safety constraints but often require manual tuning or trial-and-error design, \gls{cis} offer a systematic approach to computing safe sets via iterative methods.
-Importantly, they enable formal safety guarantees, even with single-step prediction, thus significantly reducing computational overhead.
+To address the need for strict safety guarantees, feasibility, and preservation of user control, we propose leveraging \gls{cis}, which ensures that, from any state within the set, there exists an admissible control input that keeps the system safe.
+Recent works~\cite{fiacchini2017computingcontrolinvariantsets,doi-10-1145-3365365-3382205,10328804}—including implicit formulations, lifted-space methods, and efficient set approximations—have made \gls{cis} practical for high-dimensional systems.
+While \gls{cis} have been widely used in control theory, their application to shared control remains limited.
+Compared to approaches that often rely on learned or hand-designed barrier functions and feasibility tuning, \gls{cis} provide a systematic way to certify safety and recursive feasibility for admissible control actions within the set.

-Building on these insights, we first define the system dynamics and non-convex constraints, then formulate the \gls{cocp} optimization problem for our \gls{A} framework.
-We subsequently present our method for embedding \gls{cis} and encoding non-convex constraints within a \gls{miqp} formulation.
+Building on these insights, we first formulate the \gls{cocp} problem for our \gls{A} framework, then embed \glspl{cis} to guarantee recursive feasibility, and finally handle non-convex constraints within a \gls{miqp} formulation.